 Visiting Amherst through our U.S. Service Member Travel Grant Current or former members of the U.S. military are encouraged to consider visiting Amherst College during the academic year with the support of our U.S. Service Member Travel Grant.
 Those selected for our travel grant will receive fully-funded, round-trip transportation (within the continental U.S.), overnight accommodations, meals, and local transportation.
 This on-campus experience will provide an excellent opportunity to attend classes, speak with some current military-connected students, and meet with admission and financial aid staff, as well as explore the campus, town and surrounding area.
 Interested students should submit our online U.S. Service Member Travel Grant application.

-- Active Duty Applicants: Ordinarily, applicants for admission to Amherst College are required to submit two academic evaluations from former instructors.
 However, if you are currently engaged in active duty in the U.S. military and you are consequently experiencing difficulty obtaining two academic evaluations for your application, please contact Alexandra Hurd, Associate Dean of Admission, to discuss possible alternatives.

 Application Fee Waiver The college is proud to offer an application fee waiver to any veteran or service member interested in applying through our Quick Pass fee waiver.